 Roughly 400,000 intrepid travelers journey to Denali National Park and Preserve each year, primarily between late May and early September.
 While the main summer season at Denali is generally May 20 through the second or third week of September, there can be plenty to see and do outside of that season.

 The Highlights of a VisitMost come in search of wildlife or glimpses of 20,310' tall Denali, the roof of North America.
 All are encouraged to take one of the many bus rides along the Denali Park Road, the sole vehicle access into the heart of the park, and to join a ranger-led program or two.

-Whether you seek wildlife, scenery, or solitude and communion with this wild land, these webpages and our park newspaper should be your guides to planning your trip.
+Whether you seek wildlife, scenery, or solitude and communion with this wild land, these webpages should be your guides to planning your trip.